 4. Free up space

 You’ll need up to 25GB of free space on your main drive to download and install an update to macOS.
 If you don’t have that much free space, it’s time to clear out the junk and free up space.
-The quickest and easiest way to do that is to use a popular app — CleanMyMac X by MacPaw.
-It can free up tons of gigabytes of space with a couple of clicks.
+The quickest and easiest way to do that is to use a popular app — CleanMyMac by MacPaw.
+It will free up tons of space, neutralize malware, and update your apps in one single scan.

-3. When it’s finished, click Run to delete files immediately or Review Details to see what it has found.
+2. When it’s finished, click Run to remove junk files or click Review to see what it has found.

 5. Try to update macOS in safe mode